renderedtext/semaphore-docs-new/source/docs/running-build-command-on-specific-branch.md

 ---
 layout: post
-title: Is it possible to override build commands on some branches?
+title: Running a build command on specific branch
 category: Customizing your build
 ---